 For the Meatballs:

-- Using an ice cream or a cookie scoop, scoop meatballs and place them about 1" apart on prepared baking sheet.
-Bake for 20-25 minutes, or until meatballs are no longer pink in the middle and internal temperature reaches 165°F.
+- Using a 2-tbsp capacity cookie scoop, scoop meatballs and place them about 1" apart on prepared baking sheet.
+Bake for 22-25 minutes, or until meatballs are no longer pink in the middle and internal temperature reaches 165°F.

 For the Glaze: